MileTux-Game/miletux/README.md

 It will also include new worlds.

+### License Information
+For copyright headers in source code files, they are based on the SuperTux version of the thing just to be safe.
+Just because someone's name / username is in there, doesn't mean that they worked on the MileTux version of the file, unless the year of the copyright text is
+2026 or higher.
+For more information, check commits.

 ## Story: Penny gets captured!
 Tux and Penny were out having a nice picnic on the ice fields of Antarctica.
 Suddenly, a creature jumped from behind an ice bush, there was a flash, and Tux fell unconscious!